marcomusso/nodebrain-contrib/README.md

 basically I added $DAEMON_ARGS to pass (for example) the --user argument and redefined the position of the pid file.

 nodebrain.sysconfig (from the original distribution) is not needed since it's created by the script.

+## TODO

+It would be nice to be able to use the connect command even if the agent is started without nbkit.
+Right now I could use:

+	bin/nb ':define agentname node peer("agentname@socket/agentname");' -">agentname:"